 - Does the application involve a new Australian work?

-- Does the application include a complete and relevant technical plan or does the Committee feel the applicant has the capacity to develop one?
+- Does the application include a complete and relevant technical plan or does the panel feel the applicant has the capacity to develop one?

-- Does the Committee feel the project budget would be appropriate and is in accordance with standard conditions?
+- Does the panel feel the project budget would be appropriate and is in accordance with standard conditions?

 Diversity and Accessibility: